May 26 at 7PM, Online

 The play explores the ways in which history is remembered, resurrected, and sensationalized in America's entertainment-centered culture.
 The dense, absurdist, and hilarious dialogue in Conspiracy Influencer is steeped in the vocabulary of celebrity gossip, the internet, and social media.
 The characters reference ideas drawn from 24-hour blog and cable news outlets, cyclically mutated on the subcultural message boards of Reddit, 4chan, and Youtube’s comment sections.
 Scieszka critically alludes to fabulists who underwrite white American ideology in these forums, humorously and acerbically recasting the iconography of populism via Old Put and their puppet ensemble.
 Scieszka uses this divisive visual and verbal rhetoric as an emotional counterweight to her otherwise bright and playful imagery in a work that emasculates the trolls of the internet’s echo chambers.
 Laced with clever pop culture references and outlandish hijinks, this puppet show is a pointed meditation on the current state of collective consciousness in the United States.

-This performance is being presented for campus audiences (faculty, staff, students of Rensselaer) only on May 13.
 Please join us for the online premiere of Conspiracy Influencer on May 26 at 7PM.

 Dates + Tickets